abhi1506manu/Notes-Keeper/README.md

 ## Install dependencies for server
 ### `npm install`

-## Install dependencies for client
+## Install dependencies for frontend
 ### cd client ---> `npm install`

 ## Connnect to your mongodb